International food export business enters South Korea

 Australian CEO potential in South Korea

 Preliminary research by the company revealed strong potential in South Korea.
-Recent media reports have highlighted plans to build ‘Robot Land’, a US$530 million industrial city built specifically for the robotics industry, and which will include facilities for R&D and robot production when construction begins in 2009.
+Recent media reports have highlighted plans to build ‘Robot Land’, a US$530 million industrial city built specifically for the robotics industry, and which will include facilities for R&D and robot production.
 This long-term commitment to the industry, as well as the availability of grants and incentives to attract foreign investment in specific Free Economic Zones (FEZs), prompted Mr Davies to look for a corporate service provider who could assist his company effectively and transparently in a potentially ‘alien’ market.
-He contacted Healy Consultants in February 2007, having found our website following a Google search, and was impressed with our capabilities.
+He contacted Healy Consultants, having found our website following a Google search, and was impressed with our capabilities.
 However, from the outset Healy Consultants warned him of complex and expensive South Korean setup procedures, as well as possible language difficulties in business in general.

 However, Healy Consultants’ core strength is to provide workaround solutions to any obstacles during an engagement, and with this in mind Mr Davies agreed to commission Healy Consultants to conduct initial research into the ideal company type and location for any new company in South Korea.
 Mr Davies agreed to settle a retainer fee of US$2,000 for us to carry out the research.
 Healy Consultants employ qualified accountants with extensive knowledge of corporate and tax law in South Korea.